-FELISTER NASEI currently enrolled in her first year at Namunyak
+FELISTER NASEI currently enrolled in her first year at Namunyak High School.

-While her favorite subjects are Kiswahili and Geography, she hopes to be a tour guide in future.
+While her favorite subjects are Kiswahili and Geography, she hopes to be a tour quide in future.
 She enjoys listening to music during her free time.

-LUCY GACHERI
+LUCY GACHERI Currently in form 1 at Kirigara Girls

-Currently in form 1 at Kirigara Girls secondary school.
+secondary

+school.
 Though quiet and and reserved, she is studious and scores well in her academics.
-She is guite jovial and keen in educating her community remaining 3 years of her secondary school regarding conservation concepts and the benefits.
+She is quite jovial and keen in educating her community and the benefits.

-NAOMI EMMANUEL
+NAOMI EMMANUEL Neat and orderly.

-Neat and orderly.
 Naomi is in her first year of secondary